pbeeken/VernierLabProj/readme.md

 Sparkfun saw fit to include two additional I/O abilities on their board: an LED and a Button for which there are some convenience tools created as well.
 Having these tools makes it simple to blink the LED 3 times as it boots, for example, and/or wait for a button press to start a measurement.
 Other sensor specific objects are subclasses from the _DigitalSensor_ and _AnaogSensor_ objects outlined above.

 Rough outline of the folder hierarchy.
-All example folders contain usage examples and unit tests for the corresponding objects.
+All **example/** subfolders contain usage examples that serve as a kind of unit test for the corresponding objects.

 ```
 |--lib/